SWaTEval/swateval.github.io/_sources/framework/configuration.rst.txt

     interaction_clustering = ** "interaction_clustering" or give a custom name**

-Vulnarable Web App
+Evaluation Target
 ------------------

-Contains the VWA data
+Contains the configuration for the evaluation target.

 .. warning::

     **Not fully implemented or properly used feature**.

-    Currently this section is used to extract the address of the target app, when the scanner is running in dev mode (i.e. in IDE and not in the backend server).
-The initial idea was to auto start the vulnarable web app as a docker contai
-    ner and redeploy it, when a reset is needed.
-This approach was replaced with a simpler one, but the idea remains possible for future implemntations.
-This is why this section is not yet removed.
+    Currently, this section is used to extract the address of the target app when the scanner is running in dev mode (i.e. in IDE and not in the backend server).
+The initial idea was to auto start the evaluation target as a docker container and redeploy it when a reset is needed.
+This approach was replaced with a simpler one, but the idea remains possible for future implementations.
+This is why this section has not been removed.

 .. code-block:: ini